-This stage is informal, involving only you and the Clerk
+This stage is informal, involving only you and the Director of Governance

-- 5.1 You can share your concerns either verbally (in person or by telephone or videoconference) or in writing. - 5.2 You will receive a written acknowledgement. - 5.3 The Clerk (or the Chair) will make arrangements for an initial meeting to discuss your concern in confidence as soon as possible and normally no later than six working days from the date of first contact.
+- 5.1 You can share your concerns either verbally (in person or by telephone or videoconference) or in writing. - 5.2 You will receive a written acknowledgement. - 5.3 The Director of Governance (or the Chair if your concern is about the Director of Governance) will make arrangements for an initial meeting to discuss your concern in confidence as soon as possible and normally no later than six working days from the date of first contact.
 You should bring to the initial meeting or share in advance any evidence you have to support the disclosures you intend to make.
-If you prefer, you can correspond in writing or discuss the matter by telephone. - 5.4 At the initial meeting, the Clerk will meet with you personally, outside the College if you prefer.
+If you prefer, you can correspond in writing or discuss the matter by telephone. - 5.4 At the initial meeting, the Director of Governance will meet with you personally, outside the College if you prefer.
 It is not normally possible for whistleblowers to meet with members of the Corporation, as they are volunteers with limited availability and are not trained to conduct interviews or carry out investigations.
 If you need to report your concern to the Chair, he or she will arrange for an impartial person to meet with you. - 5.5 You may bring a companion to any meeting under this procedure.
 Please let us know in advance of any meeting who your companion will be and if you or they will require any adjustments to support your attendance and/or participation, such as an interpreter or a ground floor meeting room.
 Your companion must respect the confidentiality of your disclosure and he or she may be asked to leave the meeting if they are in any way disruptive to the process. - 5.6 You may be asked to provide a written statement outlining your concern.
-Alternatively, a written summary of your concern will be provided to you following the initial meeting or telephone call, and you will be asked to sign it to confirm that it is accurate and complete. - 5.7 The Clerk will discuss the matter with you to ensure that other established procedures may not be more appropriate to deal with your concern. - 5.8 The Clerk will make a written record of the agreed course of action and will provide this to you, normally within two weeks of the initial contact, together with the details of the person who has been appointed to have oversight of the process on the Corporation's behalf and to make any material decisions about the process. - 5.9 To ensure confidentiality, all communications and correspondence can be sent to your personal email or home address, as you prefer.
+Alternatively, a written summary of your concern will be provided to you following the initial meeting or telephone call, and you will be asked to sign it to confirm that it is accurate and complete. - 5.7 The Director of Governance will discuss the matter with you to ensure that other established procedures may not be more appropriate to deal with your concern. - 5.8 Within two weeks of the initial contact, the Director of Governance will provide to you the details of the person who has been appointed to have oversight of the process on the Corporation's behalf and to make decisions. - 5.9 To ensure confidentiality, all communications and correspondence can be sent to your personal email or home address, as you prefer.
 If we need to share any personal data with you, we will contact you to make appropriate arrangements for the data transfer.